Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 Most brands treat their navigation like a filing cabinet - a place to put things away.
 But your customers don't want a filing cabinet; they want a personal shopper.
 When your taxonomy is broken, you aren't just "disorganised" - you're actively hiding products from people who want to buy.

-This is why for a large-catalogue Shopify brand, getting taxonomy right is the foundation for growing overall revenue by at least 20% year on year.
+For a large-catalogue Shopify brand, getting taxonomy right is the foundation for growing overall revenue by at least 20% year on year - where the data infrastructure is currently broken.
+We'll come back to that condition later in the article, because it matters.

 1. The world's biggest brands are built on depth of taxonomy

-Some of the most successful brands in history were not built on unique products, but on the superior categorisation of existing ones.
-Platforms like eBay, Amazon and Walmart have achieved success because they mastered the ability to help people find exactly what they are looking for with minimal friction.
+Some of the most successful retail platforms were not built on unique products, but on the superior categorisation of existing ones.
+Amazon, eBay and Walmart all mastered the same thing: helping people find exactly what they're looking for with minimal friction.
+They treat taxonomy as a core product feature with dedicated merchandising teams behind it.

 2. The history of taxonomy is a journey from nicknames to standardised data

-There is an inherent tension between the human and machine sides of eCommerce (and this is only getting bigger now that agentic commerce is emerging), but taxonomy is the bridge that resolves it.
+There is an inherent tension between the human and machine sides of eCommerce, and it's only getting bigger now that agentic commerce is emerging.
+Taxonomy is the bridge that resolves it.

-In modern eCommerce, we use the same logic to move from a broad "department" down to a specific SKU.
-This hierarchy transforms your store from a flat list of products into a structured database.
+The same logic applies in modern eCommerce.
+We move from a broad department down to a specific SKU, and the hierarchy transforms a flat list of products into a structured database.

 Why this matters for the future of AI search

-The reason we look at this history is that it perfectly mirrors the direction of the next decade of search.
-In traditional SEO, we focused on "top-down" optimisation - stitching keywords onto pages.
-However, AI discovery requires a bottom-up approach.
-Instead of fixing the page at the end of the line, we are optimising the product data at the source.
+This history mirrors the direction of the next decade of search.
+In traditional SEO, we focused on top-down optimisation - stitching keywords onto pages.
+AI discovery requires a bottom-up approach.
+Instead of fixing the page at the end of the line, we're optimising the product data at the source.

 3. Fixing your taxonomy has a real impact on revenue

-We’ve established that taxonomy is the logical foundation of your store.
-But for a business owner or marketing director, the most important question is: What is the actual ROI of being more organised?
+Taxonomy is the logical foundation of your store.
+But for a business owner or marketing director, the most important question is: what is the actual ROI of being more organised?

 Taxonomy is the first domino.
 When it's poorly structured, it triggers a chain reaction of inefficiencies and lost opportunities.
-On the other hand, when it's fixed, those same channels begin to compound in your favour.
+When it's fixed, those same channels start to compound in your favour.

-- Paid media & social: Poor data leads to Merchant Center disapprovals, catalogue rejections on Meta, and mismatched price/stock data.
-This results in ineffective ad targeting and wasted spend.
+- Paid media and social: Poor data leads to Merchant Center disapprovals, catalogue rejections on Meta, and mismatched price and stock data.
+The result is ineffective ad targeting and wasted spend.

-- Operations & automation: If your data is messy, you can’t automate your workflows.
+- Operations and automation: If your data is messy, you can't automate your workflows.
 You end up relying on manual tagging and unscalable processes, leading to high operational costs.

-- The future of AI search: AI search engines rely on structured data to "reason."
-Weak taxonomy leads to "hallucinated" details or, worse, your products being excluded from AI-generated answers entirely.
+- AI search: AI engines rely on structured data to reason.
+Weak taxonomy leads to hallucinated details or, worse, your products being excluded from AI-generated answers entirely.

 The financial formula for growth

-Here is the most exciting part: the 20% figure is actually a conservative estimate.
-That calculation only accounts for the gains in organic search.
-It doesn't factor in the reduced wasted spend in PPC, the higher conversion rates from better internal search, the lower bounce rates from improved navigation, or the massive reduction in "manual work" for your team.
+That number also doesn't account for the reduced wasted spend in PPC, the higher conversion rates from better internal search, the lower bounce rates from improved navigation, or the reduction in manual work for your team.
+Those gains compound, but they're harder to model in advance.

 4. The problem with most taxonomies: data quality and the lack of granularity